 👉 36% of Instagrammers surveyed in the US say they love to shop and consider it a hobby.

-In this article, we’ll show you what Instagram shopping is, how you can get started, and how you can drive more traffic to your shopping posts.
+In this article, we show you what Instagram shopping is, how you can get started, and how to sell more products with the latest features and tools available in 2020.

 In the next section, we show you the shopping features brands use to convert followers to customers.